Search - Study

 Blended learning strategy - Glossary

-Term or AcronymDescription Accessibility Accessible learning ensures that students can equally access the learning materials and experiences whether onsite or the digital learning through LEARN, Virtual Learning Environment (VLE). … -
+Term or AcronymDescription Accessibility Accessible learning ensures that all students can equally access the learning materials and experiences, whether they are on-site or digital learning accessed through LEARN, the Virtual … -

 Learning Resources